02. February 2019

 “The understandable disappointment about the failing in the overall financing cannot mean that the City has to compensate for the financial absence on the part of any third parties. (…) Other festivals are built on mixed financing after all as well.”

 Response LET’S CEE:

 Also the implied accusation of deficient mixed financing is false.
 Kaup-Hasler would only have to take a look at our submitted calculation.
 According to this, our application for subsidies at MA 7 of 85,000 Euro for the festival’s 2019 edition measures up to 21 per cent of our total budget.
 It is even less – only 12 per cent – when taking into account non-cash benefits and services.
+The amount of 35,000 euros that were finally approved by the MA 7 for the LET’S CEE 2019, would account for nine or respectively five percent of the total budget anyway.
 Regarding mixed financing, we presume our position to be more diverse then most of the other festivals (compare: FÖFF-Filmfestivalreport from 2016).